All About PowerPoint, Presentations & Life

 Quick question- Who has more chance of getting hired- Mr. A with stellar accomplishments but traditional, text-heavy resume versus Mr. B with no skills but a beautifully designed visual resume?
 Our guess - Mr. A.

 Another quick question- Who has more chance of getting hired- Mr. A with amazing credentials but a lousy resume versus Mr. B also having solid experience but a professional, eye-catchy resume?
 Our bet - Mr. B!

 Content is the king.
-Your skills, experience and achievements speak for themselves.
-But where there are two or hundreds of kings standing in queue for the throne (the prized job of course!) your presentation comes into picture.
+Your skills, experience, and achievements speak for themselves.
+But where there are two or hundreds of kings standing in queue for the throne (the prized job of course!) your presentation comes into the picture.

 Never created a visual resume slide before?
 This article will give you a solid head start:

 The visual resume is not an alternative to paper resume.
 We have nothing against Word documents!
 We offer Word Formatting Services too.
 And we get many requests to format and polish doc resumes from our clients.

 But you also need to have a polished visual resume in your kit.
 What if a hiring manager asks for one?
 You won’t have the time to create one from scratch.
 And don’t make the mistake of copying all bullet points from paper resume on to your PowerPoint slide.
 Visual resume single slide has to be the condensed and summarized version of your paper resume.
 See the difference:

 An Ordinary Paper Resume

 Impressive Visual Resume

 Tips to Create Impressive Visual Resume in PowerPoint